nwierzbowski/pivot-blender-bridge/README.md

    ninja -C build-standard
    ```

 The builds use the Ninja generator and output the binaries and Cython modules into the repository's `pivot/` folder.
 Specifically, the compiled .so (Linux/macOS) or .pyd (Windows) binaries will be placed in `pivot/lib/your-architecture/` (e.g., `pivot/lib/linux-x86-64/`).
-An empty `bin/` folder will also be present in the `pivot/` directory, where the compiled proprietary Elbo Core Engine binary must be manually placed after acquisition from the official sources.
-Note that this build process does not generate the proprietary engine, as its source code is not included in this repository due to its proprietary nature.
+An empty `bin/` folder will also be present in the `pivot/` directory.

+**ACTION REQUIRED:** Note that this build process does not generate the proprietary engine, as its source code is not included in this repository due to its proprietary nature. **The required engine binary must be acquired separately from the official sources and is governed by the EULA.txt file located in the 'bin' subfolder.**

 After building, zip the `pivot/` folder and install it as a Blender addon.